wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 == Description ==

-Add simple social sharing buttons to your articles.
+Add simple social share buttons to your articles.
 Your visitors will be able to easily share your content on the most popular social networks: Twitter, Facebook, Google Plus, Linkedin, Pinterest, StumbleUpon, Digg, Reddit, Bebo and Delicous.

 These services are used by millions of people every day, so sharing your content there will increase traffic to your website.